KaisenAmin/Config/README.md

 ### Examples

-1. Create, add sections, delete sections, and delete a key-value pair, and update key-value pair
+1. Create, add sections, delete sections, and delete a key-value pair, and update key-value pair, check key is exists or not in section

     ```c
     #include <stdio.h>